realpython/python-guide/docs/scenarios/web.rst

 libraries ("batteries") built-in, and encourages users to extend its base functionality.

-Pyramid does not have a large user base, ulike Django and Flask.
+Pyramid does not have a large user base, unlike Django and Flask.
 It's a capable framework, but not a very popular choice for new Python web applications today.